Amarthgul/HappyDungeonFriends/README.md

 By the end it should have all codes, images (include PSDs), and musics available.

 Note that this project has a strong personal flavour, I do try to keep the naming, comments, and implementation consistent, but it is not strictly bound to any design pattern or strategy.
-Like some words are used interchangeably and the inner structure of a file, like what fileds goes first or how to sort the methods, are not the same.
+Like some words are used interchangeably; and the inner structure of a file, like what fileds goes first or how to sort the methods, are not the same; how brackets are indented may also vary slightly depending on whether or not I want a certain part to be more compact.

 Currently still work in progress.